 Projects & Programs

 The Midtown Greenway Coalition's programming is designed to help fulfill our mission of protecting and enhancing the Greenway.
+Our main program areas are:

 - Public Safety, which includes our Trail Watch bike patrol program and our Safety Task Force, which works to get more lights, cameras, and other safey measures in the corridor.